jtl-software/connector-documentation/glossary/jtl-wawi.rst

 JTL-Wawi
 ========

-The JTL-Wawi is the ERP software of JTL-Software.
+JTL-Wawi is the ERP software of JTL-Software.
-With the focus on the nowadays high postal shipping it helps (online) merchants with their daily processes.
+With the focus on the nowadays high postal shipping, it helps (online) merchants with their daily processes.
-It is possible to connect the JTL-Wawi to eBay, amazon and the JTL-Shop.
+It is possible to connect JTL-Wawi to eBay, amazon and JTL-Shop.
-With the connectors you have know the possibility to support other interfaces.
+Other platforms can get connected over JTL-Connector.